Star Trek IV: The Voyage Home: Effects

-Sound
+Sound and music

 James Horner, composer for The Wrath of Khan and The Search for Spock, declined to return for The Voyage Home.
 Nimoy turned to his friend Leonard Rosenman, who had written the music to Fantastic Voyage, Ralph Bakshi's The Lord of the Rings, and two Planet of the Apes sequels.
 Rosenman wrote an arrangement of Alexander Courage's Star Trek television theme as the title music for The Voyage Home, but Nimoy requested an original composition.
 Music critic Jeff Bond writes, "The final result was one of the most unusual Star Trek movie themes," consisting of a six-note theme and variations set against a repetitious four-note brass motif; the theme's bridge borrows content from Rosenman's "Frodo March" for The Lord of the Rings.
+A cycle of fifths is heard for the second subject.
 The melody is played in the beginning of the film on Vulcan and the scenes of Taylor's search for Kirk to help find her whales.

 The Earth-based setting of the filming gave Rosenman leeway to write a variety of music in different styles.
 Nimoy intended the crew's introduction to the streets of San Francisco to be accompanied by something reminiscent of George Gershwin, but Rosenman changed the director's mind, and the scene was scored with a contemporary jazz fusion piece by Yellowjackets.
 When Chekov flees detention aboard the aircraft carrier, Rosenman wrote a bright cue that incorporates classical Russian compositions.
 The music for the escape from the hospital was done in a baroque style.
 More familiar Rosenman compositions include the action music for the face off between the Bird-of-Prey and a whaling ship in open water, and the atmospheric music (reminiscent of the composer's work in Fantastic Voyage) during the probe's communication.
 After the probe leaves, a Vivaldiesque "whale fugue" begins.
 The first sighting of the Enterprise-A uses the Alexander Courage theme before the end titles.